Roadway departure: Hazard removal or modification

 If possible, hazards should be removed, or modified to be less dangerous.
 Examples include tree removal, using forgiving road infrastructure or extending cross culverts out of the clear zone.
 Regarding forgiving road infrastructure: standards exist in different countries to crash test road infrastructure and to qualify them as being passive safe or forgiving.
-In the US there is MASH (the Manual for Assessing Safety Hardware) and in Europe, there is EN12767.
+The US has MASH (the Manual for Assessing Safety Hardware) and Europe has EN12767.
 Removing obstacles should be the first choice.
-If that is not possible, make them forgiving.
-As a last option, isolate the obstacle with a guard rail.
+If that is not possible, they should be made forgiving.
+The last option is to isolate the obstacle with a guard rail.

-Guard rails are used to reduce the severity of run-off-road crashes by interposing a barrier that is more forgiving to vehicle occupants.
+Guard rails are used to reduce the severity of roadway departure crashes by interposing a barrier that is more forgiving to vehicle occupants.
 The guard rail is itself a hazard and should only be used where it shields traffic from a hazard that is more dangerous than it is.
 It may not reduce the number of run-off-road crashes since it is longer and closer to the road than the hazard behind it.
 Properly designed and installed, it will reduce the severity of crashes that do occur.
-One study found that installing guard rail above an embankment would only reduce run-off-road crashes by only 7%.
+One study found that installing a guard rail above an embankment would only reduce run-off-road crashes by only 7%.
 However, injury and fatal crashes were reduced by 45%.

 Delineation

-Where hazard removal and guard rails reduce the severity of run-off-road crashes, delineation aims to reduce the frequency of crashes by helping drivers stay on the road.
+Where hazard removal and guard rails reduce the severity of roadway departure crashes, delineation aims to reduce the frequency of crashes by helping drivers stay on the road.
 It includes pavement markings, object markers, curve warning signs, delineators, and arrows and chevrons on curves.
 It is used where other improvements would be too costly or ineffective, as an interim method until other improvements can be installed, and to help drivers avoid collisions with a guard rail.
 Signing improvements will generally reduce crashes by about 30%.
 Because of its low cost, delineation is often the measure of choice on lower volume roads.

 Some of these measures can also reduce the frequency and severity of head-on collisions.
 Median barriers are a form of guard rail that turn head-on crashes into fixed object crashes.
 Curve delineation and cross-section improvements can reduce loss-of-control incidents.